-Airline pilots, copilots and flight engineers, for instance, earn a median annual income of $117,290, according to the U.S. Bureau of Labor Statistics (BLS) in May 2015.
-The BLS predicts that jobs for these professionals will show little or no change from 2014-2024 as airlines try to become more profitable by adding more passengers to the average flight and decreasing the overall number of flights (www.bls.gov).
+Airline pilots, copilots and flight engineers, for instance, earn a median annual income of $140,340, according to the U.S. Bureau of Labor Statistics (BLS) in May 2018.
+The BLS predicts that jobs for these professionals will show 5% growth from 2018-2028 as airlines try to become more profitable by adding more passengers to the average flight and decreasing the overall number of flights (www.bls.gov).

 Continuing Education and Certification Information

 Graduates might pursue additional education through a master's and/or doctoral program in aeronautics.
 These programs combine theoretical and practical learning, and some offer specializations in areas such as air traffic management, aviation meteorology or aerospace management.

 According to the U.S. Bureau of Labor Statistics (BLS), to obtain FAA licensure, applicants must be at least 18 years old and complete 250 hours of flying experience (www.bls.gov).
 They also must pass a stringent physical exam and a written test and display their flying expertise to testing administrators.

 Individuals who wish to fly commercial airplanes must be at least 23 years old and have 1,500 hours of flying experience, including cross-country and instrument flying.
 Some airlines require applicants to pass aptitude and psychological tests.
 Licenses are valid as long as applicants can pass periodic vision and physical examinations, as well as complete flying skills required by the airline and FAA.